aliascash/whitepaper/README.md

-# Spectrecoin Whitepaper
+# ALIAS Whitepaper

-This repository contains the [LaTeX](https://www.latex-project.org/) sources for the Spectrecoin Whitepaper.
+This repository contains the [LaTeX](https://www.latex-project.org/) sources for the ALIAS Whitepaper.

 ## Requirements